Abulqosim0227/Nimbus-web-framework/README.md

 **Nimbus** is a lightweight Python web framework designed for simplicity and performance.
 Built for learning purposes, it provides essential features like routing, middleware support, template rendering, and static file serving.

+There should be __init__.py file inside of Nimbus file please don't forget

 ---

 ## Features